aganezov/fga/docs/readme.md

     cat ODB_file | fga_orth_gnm.py

-Such call will take all supplied data in, filter all gene families id, that could have been found in supplied data, and then process supplied data in the **supplied** order, assigning each gene id to respective value, gene family, it's a part of, was previously assigned to.
+Such call will take all supplied data in, sort all gene families, that could have been found in supplied data, and then process supplied data in the **supplied** order, assigning each gene id to respective value, gene family, the gene id is a part of, was previously assigned to.

     fga_orth_filter.py ODB_file --non-sorted